 Another thing to bear in mind when choosing your route is which parking area is most convenient for you; it’s worth noting that the east parking areas are usually quieter than the ones on the west.
 Try to plan your route in accordance with the best parking zone for you to get back home again, so that you don’t end up in the wrong section queuing for the wrong parking.

 For Glastonbury festival, your satnav will certainly get confused.
 Instead, it’s best to follow the road signs placed out specifically for the festival.
 For most routes, you’ll want to aim for the A37, however, if you’re coming from the north-west, then head to the A39 and leave at junction 23 for the A361.
-You can find the official advice for travelling by car here.

 While timing and route planning can significantly cut your travel time, be prepared for unexpected delays.
 If you can, try and plan your journey so that you arrive in the early hours of Wednesday morning, before the gates open, this may mean finding a place to rest overnight or sleeping in your car in the car park.

 It is wise to keep the following in your car for standstill traffic situations;

 - Blanket/sleeping bag